Aviva Plus car insurance

 Formerly known as Norwich Union, Aviva is the UK’s largest general insurance provider.
 It’s currently putting an emphasis (though TV advertising) on treating existing customers as well as, if not better than, new customers.

-Formed more than 300 years ago and currently operating in 64 countries, AXA is one of the biggest insurers in the world.
+Formed more than 300 years ago, AXA is one of the biggest insurers in the world.
+It currently operates in 64 countries, including the UK and Ireland, and as the Bharti AXA joint venture in India.

 Acting as the commercial branch of UK charity Age UK, Age Co was set up in 2009 to offer financial products and services designed specifically for people aged over 50.

 Direct Line’s mission from the very beginning has been to protect drivers and their cars.
-Since the 80s, it has grown to offer a number of other insurance products.
+Since the 80s, it has grown to offer a number of other insurance products to drivers in the UK and elsewhere.

 Toyota is one of the biggest car manufacturers in the world, with models to suit every budget.
-Its car insurance is not only suitable for Toyota models but also cars from other marques.
+It also provides financial services and car insurance products, which can cover Toyota vehicles as well as those from other manufacturers.

-Launched in 2001, More Than has become an insurance staple in the UK, offering a wide range of insurance products.
+Launched in 2001, More Than has become an insurance staple in the UK, offering a wide range of insurance products, including home, pet, travel and car insurance.

 There are several well-known companies in our list that do very well such as the nodding dog Churchill, More Than and Aviva.
 And you’ll find specialist insurers that offer cover to drivers over the age of 50.
 Surprisingly, there are also some lesser known insurers that you might want to consider such as Toyota, which offers cover not just to Toyota models, but to other cars as well.